ollulceland/Music-Library-SQL/README.md

 ## Project Brief:

-This is the final project of _Code First: Girls x Coding Kickstarter - (Remote) Introduction to Data and SQL Programming_.
-Our goal is to create a music database with SQL programming.
+This is the final project of _Code First: Girls x Coding Kickstarter - (Remote) Introduction to Data and SQL Programming_. \
+Our goal is to create a music database with SQL programming.:grinning:
 - - - -- - - -

 ### Minimum tasks include: